Chicago voters head to polls to pick Rahm Emanuel successor

 - Looking at deportation from south of the border, I saw our own flawed attitudes about migration more clearly | Tyrone Beason

-Although a nonpartisan election, most of the candidates have links to the Democratic Party.
+Although a nonpartisan election, the candidates are all attached in varying degrees to the Democratic Party.
 The Republican Party has virtually disappeared from the city.

+“A problem is the absence of the Republican Party offering a different choice and different ideas,” said DePaul University political scientist Larry Bennett.
+“Those running are all Democrats, offering odd claims of doing something different.”

+However, an issue that took center stage in the contest is the need to change how business is conducted at City Hall.
+For some that means an end to pay-to-play, paying off influential politicians in order to do business in the city.